 Probiotic supplements help replenish the good bacteria that naturally occur in a healthy intestine.
 Prebiotics are specific plant fibers that act like food sources for your gut bacteria.
 So if one is the food for the other, you may wonder whether prebiotics and probiotics can be taken together.

 Certain probiotic supplements have prebiotics mixed in.
 The idea is that these prebiotics act as a food source for the probiotic bacteria when they reach the large intestine.
 In this case, the prebiotics benefit the probiotics and can very well be taken together.

 Prebiotics can also be taken in larger quantities as a separate probiotic supplement.
-In this case, it’s best to take them at a different time of day than your probiotics.
+In this case, it’s best to take them at a slightly different time of day than your probiotics.
 This helps avoid over-fermentation, which can lead to gas, bloating and digestive discomfort.